How to Apply

 In order to be considered for a Correctional Officer position, candidates must meet the criteria below and provide all corresponding information.

-- Must be a minimum of 19 years (copy of birth certificate is required).
+- Must be a minimum of 19 years old.

-- Valid BC Driver's License - B.C. license Class 5 required.
+- Valid BC Driver's License - B.C. license Class 5 or equivalent required.

 - Driver's abstract for the last five years - your B.C. driving record lists your licensing transactions and offences over the last five year period.